Breeding Long Coat German Shepherds

 Present: After my retirement as chief of police, we sold our farm and relocated to Georgia.
 I joined the Lawrenceville Kennel Club and worked as their Rally and Advanced Obedience instructor.
 Presently, I am the training director at our own Alexanderhof Training Academy.
 I am an approved AKC, UKC, and Alliance of Therapy Dog evaluator.

 Currently, all of my European German Shepherd’s have obtained their S.T.A.R.
 Puppy and CGC titles.
-In confirmation three are IABCA and UKC Champions, and the youngest are an IABCA Junior Puppy Champion and International Champion.
-Three have earned their AKC, CGC, CGCA, CGCU, Obedience/Rally Titles, and UKC URO.
-Two have their Therapy Dog title and preparing to compete for a title as Personal Protection Dog.
+In confirmation three are IABCA Champions with one Honors Champion in Gold and UKC Champions, and the youngest are an IABCA Junior Puppy Champions and International Champions.
+Three have earned their AKC, CGC, CGCA, CGCU, Obedience/Rally Titles, and UKC URO Titles Two have their Therapy Dog title and preparing to compete for a title as Personal Protection Dog.

 Since training and the love for this breed is our priority, we have decided to go back into breeding with the goal of producing some of the finest long coat German Shepherds.
 Maintaining a small in home breeding program based on health, temperament, and beauty has always been our focus and will continue to be.
 We also love our dogs as family members, and each one is appreciated and raised in a loving environment.